- Compare Maine Doctors

 - Drink water.

-Water is involved in every function in the body, including circulation, digestion, absorption of nutrients and the transmission of the electrical currents that control our nerves, muscles and hormones.
+Water is involved in every function in the body, including circulation, digestion, absorption of nutrients, and transmission of the electrical currents that control our nerves, muscles, and hormones.
 Water is so vital to our day-to-day functioning that it makes up 60% of our body’s mass.
 While we get water in many of the foods we eat and beverages we drink, there is really no substitute for pure water.
-It is recommended that you drink eight 8oz. glasses of water a day.
+It is recommended that you drink eight 8 oz. glasses of water a day.

 - Don’t stress out